 What’s the best type of compact vacuum for pet hair in an apartment?

-A cordless stick vacuum with high suction power (over 120 AW) and a dedicated motorized mini-tool is your best bet.
-The stick form is great for general floor cleaning, while the mini-tool will work wonders on furniture where pet hair accumulates.
+A cordless stick vacuum with high suction power (over 120 AW) and a dedicated motorized mini-tool is ideal for pet hair in an apartment.
+The stick design is great for general floor cleaning, while the mini-tool effectively cleans furniture where pet hair accumulates.

 How much should I spend on a good compact vacuum cleaner?

-There’s a wide range.
-You can find decent models from $150 to $300.
-For top-tier performance, especially with features like long battery life and advanced HEPA filtration, expect to spend upwards of $400.
+You can find decent compact vacuum models ranging from $150 to $300.
+For top-tier performance, including features like extended battery life and advanced HEPA filtration, expect to spend upwards of $400.

 Are robot vacuums a good primary vacuum for an apartment?

-They are fantastic for daily maintenance and keeping dust levels down, but they shouldn’t be your only vacuum.
-You’ll still need a stick or handheld model for deep cleaning, getting into corners, and cleaning surfaces like your couch or curtains.
+Robot vacuums are excellent for daily maintenance and keeping dust levels low, but they should not be your only vacuum.
+You will still need a stick or handheld model for deep cleaning, reaching corners, and cleaning surfaces like couches or curtains.

 How often should I replace the HEPA filter?